Lama Buccerii in contrada S. Tommaso

 HISTORY

-From the sixth century BC to 1700
+From the 6th century BC to 1700

 The Cagnazzi Historic House is in Altamura, and is property of Domenico Rajola Pescarini, descendant of Luca de Samuele Cagnazzi who was a religious person, politician and illustrious scientist from Altamura, who lived between the 18th and 19th century.